csparks113/Morse-Code-App/docs/freeform-send-regression.md

 # Freeform Send-Lesson Regression Sweep

-Detailed checklist for running the manual “freeform” regression validation on a connected Android device.
+Detailed checklist for running the manual "freeform" regression validation on a connected Android device.
 Follow the steps in order so every chat session has the same context, artifacts, and cleanup routine.

 ## Prerequisites